debackerl/pgasus/README.md

 ### Making a request

-#### Composing requests for relations
+#### Composing requests for relations (tables and views)

-The where clause is composed of values found in:
+The following values are used to compose the where clause of the generated SQL query:
 * URL route constants, those are also used as equality operators.
 * URL route variables, those are used as equality operators.
 Overrides constants.
 * URL query string, accordingly to the format specified by [queryme](https://github.com/debackerl/queryme)

-For insers, and updates, the new values of columns must be specified in the HTTP body.
+For inserts and updates, the new values of columns must be specified in the HTTP body.
 See section below.

+URL must satisfy the following format:

+`/ROUTE.FORMAT?f=FILTER&s=SORT&l=LIMIT`

+* `ROUTE` is a path matching one of the URL route.
+* `FORMAT` is the requested format for result.
+It can be `json` or `csv`, however csv doesn't support complex data types like arrays and objects.
+* `FILTER` (optional) is the condition used for the where condition in the resulting SQL query, see [queryme](https://github.com/debackerl/queryme).
+* `SORT` (optional) is the sorting order to be used in the SQL query, see [queryme](https://github.com/debackerl/queryme).
+* `LIMIT` (optional) is the maximum number of records to read from the database.

 A simple URL may look like this:

-`GET /customers.json?f=eq(city,456)&s=street,!streetnr&l=10`
+`/customers.json?f=eq(city,456)&s=street,!streetnr&l=10`

 `/customers` identifies the resource being accessed.

-* `.json` is the output format, json or csv.
+* `.json` is the output format.
-* `eq(city,456)` is the filter keeping customers living in city 456.
+* `eq(city,456)` keeps customers living in city 456.
-* `street,!streetnr` defines the ordering of result, by street name first, then by decreasing street number.
+* `street,!streetnr` sorts by street name first, then by decreasing street number.
-* `10` is the limit on number of records to be returned
+* `10` limits the result to 10 records.

 #### Composing requests to procedures

-The using a procedure, the order of parameter is not important.
+When calling a procedure, the order of parameter is not important.
 Also, optional parameters remains optional.

 Values loaded for each parameter are loaded in the following order:
 * URL route constants.
 * URL route variables.
 Overrides constants.
 * URL query string for GET and DELETE methods.
 Keys found in query string are argument names, and values are formatted in JSON.
 * HTTP body for POST and PUT methods.
 See section below.

+A simple URL may look like this:

+`/tickets/create.json?kind="incident"&level=10&title="fire!"`

 #### HTTP Body